 Last year’s birthday party invitations had quite a few different fonts going on.
 This year, I stuck with just a few different ones because there was so much going on with the background.

-Have you ever made a DIY party invitation using PicMonkey or something else?
+Have you ever made party invitations using PicMonkey or something else?

 You know you don’t wanna miss any of this crazy.